koraytugay/koraytugay.github.io/content/various/maven.md

 In Maven what matters is not just the projects POM but the effective POM which is constructed by the project POM, and the parent POM file hierarchy up to the super POM.
 This is called the effective POM.

 ### Properties in POM
-Maven properties are variables enclosed in curly braces, prefixed with a dollar sign, as follows: `${property}`.
+Maven properties are variables enclosed in curly braces, prefixed with a dollar sign: `${property}`.

 #### Implicit Properties
 Maven provides three implicit variables which can be used to access environment variables, POM information, and Maven Settings.